george24601/notes/devOps/unix/fs.md

 set of file descriptors open in a process can be accessed under the path /proc/PID/fd/, where PID is the process identifier.

+In Unix-like systems, file descriptors can refer to any Unix file type named in a file system.
+As well as regular files, this includes directories, block and character devices (also called "special files"), Unix domain sockets, and named pipes.
+File descriptors can also refer to other objects that do not normally exist in the file system, such as anonymous pipes and network sockets.

+# statc vs dynamic loading